kmaida/messageboard/README.md

 * Node server: `NODE_ENV=dev node server.js` from the root folder.
 * Angular: `ng serve` from the root folder.

-API then runs on `localhost:8085` and app runs on `localhost:4200`.
+The API will run on `localhost:8085` and the app will run on `localhost:4200`.

 ### Staging / Production

 * Node server: `node server.js` from the root folder.

-App and API both run on `localhost:8085`.
+The app and API will both run on `localhost:8085`.

 ## What is Auth0?